 About Chautauqua Opera

-Lesenger first came to public attention with his Lincoln Center debut when his production of ANNA BOLENA opened Beverly Sills’ first season as General Director of the New York City Opera.
+Lesenger first came to public attention when his production of ANNA BOLENA opened Beverly Sills’ first season as General Director of the New York City Opera, his Lincoln Center Debut.
 He was soon re-engaged for productions of THE MAGIC FLUTE, DON GIOVANNI, and STREET SCENE.
-The breadth of repertoire represented by these early productions characterizes the range of repertoire that has become a signature element of Jay’s almost 200 stagings, spanning from the Classical period through Bel Canto and to opera works by the most important composers of our time.
+The breadth of style represented by these early productions characterizes the range of repertoire that has become a signature element of Jay’s almost 200 stagings, spanning from the Classical period through Bel Canto and to opera works by the most important composers of our time.

-Recent seasons have seen productions of LUISA MILLER, THE CRUCIBLE, and LUCREZIA BORGIA for Opera Boston.
-In addition, Jay has produced operas at Opera Carolina, Columbus Opera, Kentucky Opera, Knoxville Opera, Mobile Opera, Opera Grand Rapids, Opera Omaha, and Orlando Opera, among others.
+Jay has produced operas at Opera Boston, Opera Carolina, Columbus Opera, Hawaii Opera Theatre, Kentucky Opera, Knoxville Opera, Mobile Opera, Opera Grand Rapids, Opera Omaha, and Orlando Opera, among others.

-Jay holds a Masters degree from Indiana University and Bachelors of Music & Theater degree from Hofstra University.
-He is a nationally recognized teacher of acting for singers and for five years was an Associate Professor of Music at the University of Michigan/Ann Arbor, where he directed the School of Music Opera Theatre.
-For three years, Jay was a full professor and Director of Opera at Northwestern University’s Bienen School of Music where his recent production of John Corigliano and William M. Hoffman’s THE GHOSTS OF VERSAILLES was performed with the composer and librettist in attendance.
-In the spring of 2012 at the Manhattan School of Music, Jay directed the first major New York revival of THE GHOSTS OF VERSAILLES since its Metropolitan Opera premiere.
-He is also a frequent adjudicator for the Metropolitan Opera National Council Auditions and other vocal competitions.
+Jay holds a Masters degree from Indiana University and a Bachelors of Music & Theater degree from Hofstra University.
+He is a nationally recognized teacher of acting for singers.
+He has been Associate Professor of Music at the University of Michigan/Ann Arbor, where he directed the School of Music Opera Theatre and a full professor and Director of Opera at Northwestern University’s Bienen School of Music.
+While at Northwestern, his production of John Corigliano and William M. Hoffman’s THE GHOSTS OF VERSAILLES was performed with the composer and librettist in attendance.
+This production was later mounted by Manhattan School of Music, the first major New York revival of THE GHOSTS OF VERSAILLES since its Metropolitan Opera premiere.
+He has also staged productions for The Julliard School, Mannes School of Music, and Indiana University.
+He is a frequent adjudicator for the Metropolitan Opera National Council Auditions and other vocal competitions.